-ISO standards are developed with a strong emphasis on quality management, occupational health and safety management, environmental management, and information security management in mind.
-The product entering any market is examined in light of basic consumer needs as well as the aforementioned factors.
+ISO standards for clinical laboratories are developed with a strong emphasis on quality management, occupational health and safety management, environmental management, and information security management in mind.
+The product entering any market will be examined in light of basic consumer needs as well as the aforementioned factors.

 ISO has developed more than 20,000 standards to date.
 From agriculture to food safety and information security to healthcare these standards have improved product quality in practically every industry.
 Every industry and product has to follow specific standards and regulations along with many generic standards to get ISO certificates.

-Let’s look at the most important ISO certifications for medical labs.
+Let’s look at the most important ISO certification for medical laboratory.

-ISO 9001:2015: This standard affirms that the requirements for a quality management system are satisfied.
-This standard & timely ISO audits ensures that the company is capable of consistently providing products and that services meet customer statutory and regulatory needs.
+ISO 9001:2015: This standard affirms that the quality management system which required is complete.
+This standard & timely ISO audit ensures that the company is capable of consistently providing products and that services meet customer statutory and regulatory needs.
 The purpose is to improve customer satisfaction through effective product or service offerings.
 These requirements apply to organizations of any form or size.

-ISO 15189:2012: Quality and competence of medical lab are audited under this standard.
+ISO 15189:2012: Quality and competence of ISO medical laboratory are audited under this standard.
 This is one of the most important certifications for medical laboratories as it has dedicated regulations.
 It assesses personnel, accommodation, and environmental conditions.

 In personnel condition, the ISO audits qualifications documentation, job descriptions, personal introduction to the organizational environment program, training provision, competence assessment per person & reviews of staff performance.
 It also ensures continuing education and professional development, alongside personal records of relevant skills.

-In accommodation and environmental conditions, it ensures that the laboratory and office facilities provide environmentally appropriate duties to be undertaken.
+In accommodation and environmental conditions, it ensures that the laboratory and office facilities provide environmentally appropriate duties.
 It also ensures proper storage facilities, staff services, patient sample collection facilities, facility maintenance, and environmental conditions.

 It covers auditing of reagents, laboratory equipment, and consumables as well.
-By examining pre-examination processes and examination processes, it ensures the best quality testing processes results, precise post-examination processes, reporting of results, release of results, and that laboratory information management are achieved.
+Review of pre-examination and review processes ensures the best quality of test process results, accurate post-examination processes, results reporting, disseminating results and achieving information management in the laboratory.

-ISO/IEC 17025: This certification is important for international trades.
+ISO/IEC 17025: This certification is important for international trade.
 This standard streamlines communication between governing bodies and laboratories.
-Labs can enhance their testing results and get a platform to demonstrate their global service-providing capability with this certification.
+ISO accredited Lab can enhance its testing results and get a platform to demonstrate its global service-providing capability with this certification.

 ISO 10012:2003: It is a general standard that demonstrates the quality management requirements of measurement management systems.
 For the management of measurement processes and metrological compliance of measuring equipment, these guidelines.

 ISO 19011: These sets of ISO standards are considered guidelines for auditing management systems.
-It is relevant for the companies that are required to plan and manage audit programs.
+It applies to firms that are responsible for planning and managing audit programs.
 Whether it is internal, or external audits of the management system, it helps regulatory bodies and individuals manage audits, auditors, and auditing teams.

 ISO 15190:2003 Updated to 15190:2020: ISO 15190:2003 was created considering the safety of lab employees and patients.
 However, in 2020, after the COVID outbreak, many alterations were made to the regulation and now the regulation for safety requirements is 15190:2020.

-The regulation determines the requirements to create and promote a safe working environment in a medical lab.
+The regulation determines the requirements for ISO certification to create and promote a safe working environment in a medical lab.
 It also explains the role of the laboratory safety officers in making sure that all employees take ownership of their safety at work, and that of others too.

 These guidelines also cover patient care and information safety.
 It mainly defines the role of clinical personnel responsible for patient care.